 Is it Legal to Gamble Online in the US?

 This is a common question.
-The vast majority of states do not prohibit nor regulate online gambling, making this something of a grey area.
-However, an increasing number of states have introduced online gambling bills, and current industry trend data suggests online gambling in the US will experience a 51% Compound Annual Growth Rate by 2020.
+The vast majority of states do not prohibit nor regulate Internet gambling, making this something of a grey area.
+However, an increasing number of states have introduced Internet gambling bills, and current industry trend data suggests online casino gambling in the US will experience a 51% Compound Annual Growth Rate by 2020.
 Some reports estimate as many as 20 states will have legalized online gambling by 2020.
 For these reasons many Internet casinos have started accepting US players.

 Online Gambling in US: A Brief History

 Online gambling websites in the US first surfaced in 1994, following the initial development of encrypted software platforms and the early beginnings of offshore regulatory bodies.
 While there are varied claims as to which online casino was the first to transact a real money wager, there is no disputing the contributions of pioneering software companies, Microgaming and Cryptologic (Wagerlogic).